Refreshing Your Newsfeed in Lifestyle

 Unfollow the bad

-Scrolling down your newsfeed, it can seem like the world is a mostly horrible place.
-But that’s just because of the people you follow.
+Scrolling down your newsfeed, it can seem like the world is a horrible place sometimes.

-Or if you have someone who always says upsetting things, makes cruel jokes or taunts other people and it gets you down, unfollow them or mute them on Facebook/Twitter.
+If you are feeling low about what you're reading online, or if you have someone who always says upsetting things, makes cruel jokes or taunts other people and it gets you down, it might be good to take a break by unfollowing or muting certain accounts.

 You can also mute certain words on Twitter, so if there’s certain things that you find upsetting, offensive words you don’t want to read, or certain topics that often bring negative chat, you can make sure it doesn’t appear in your feed.